 - Incorporated in February 1968.

-The list of Presidents
+The list of Past Presidents

 of the local League dates back to 1965.
 The President presides at meetings and facilitates the activities as determined by the Board of Directors.
-The Board
+The Board of Directors of the local League plans and directs the work necessary to carry out programs on selected governmental issues as adopted by the members.
+Here's a list of the current Board of Directors

 The Bylaws of the League of Women Voters of Santa Cruz County includes, among others, articles about purpose and policy, membership, the Board of Directors, officers, financial administration, meetings and voting rights.